-In connection with the closing of the Business Combination, the Company adopted the 2021 Incentive Award Plan (the "2021 Plan") under which the Company may grant cash and equity incentive awards to officers, employees, directors, consultants and service providers in order to attract, motivate and retain the talent.
-In connection with the effectiveness of the 2021 Plan, no further awards will be granted under the 2014 Plan.
+In June 2021, the Company adopted the 2021 Incentive Award Plan (the "2021 Plan") under which the Company may grant cash and equity incentive awards to officers, employees, directors, consultants and service providers in order to attract, motivate and retain the talent.
+The 2021 Plan replaced the Company's previous stock compensation plan.